MatthijsReyers/SmartBrute/README.md

 ## 2. The different functions
 SmartBrute includes a whole bunch of different functions to manipulate and

-### GetFirstN(keys, n)
+### GetFirstN(keys, N)
-The GetFirstN function takes the first n characters of the given keys.
+The GetFirstN function returns the first N characters of the given keys.

 | Example       | Output        |
 | ------------- |:-------------:|